emmacadavra/learn-hiragana/README.md

 * To provide users with a unique message when they have answered 10 questions, depending on their score.
 * To give users the clear choice to play the game again as many times as they like, or choose to play the other game if they wish.

+## **Current Website Features**

 ### **Colour Scheme**

-This website’s colour scheme was inspired by the following colour palette created by [**akula creative**](https://akulakreative.com/blog/2016/02/a-sea-and-space-inspired-color-palette) based on an image posted by NASA.
+This website's colour scheme was inspired by the following colour palette created by [**akula creative**](https://akulakreative.com/blog/2016/02/a-sea-and-space-inspired-color-palette) based on an image posted by NASA.

 ![akula creative colour palette](docs/images/sea-space-color-palette-navy-blue-aqua-yellow.jpg)